Worldmark Aerocity

 Worldmark Aerocity is a mixed used real estate project located in New Delhi, India.
 Phase 1 of the project includes 3 towers which are complete.
 Phase 2 which includes 4 more towers and India’s largest shopping mall is currently under construction and is expected to be completed in 2027.

 History

-In 2019, Bharti won development rights next to Delhi airport in the aerocity area next to the Indira Gandhi International Airport.
+In 2019, Bharti Realty won development rights next to Delhi airport in the aerocity area next to the Indira Gandhi International Airport.

 Funding

 Brookfield India Real Estate Trust (BIRET) acquired Bharti's 50% stake in four properties, including Worldmark Aerocity in 2024.
 As a part of this deal, Bharti got an 8.53% stake in BIRET as consideration for the sale.
 The deal also gives BIRET a first right of refusal on the balance 50% stake after April 2026.